Rescuers race against time in search for survivors in Japan after powerful quakes leave 73 dead

 Ishikawa prefecture and nearby areas were shaken by more aftershocks on Wednesday, adding to the dozens that followed Monday’s magnitude 7.6 temblor centered near Noto, about 300 kilometers (185 miles) from Tokyo on the opposite coast.
 The quake set off tsunami warnings, followed by waves measuring more than 1 meter (3 feet) in some places.

-The first 72 hours are especially critical for rescues, experts say, because the prospects for survival greatly diminish after that.
+The first 72 hours are especially critical for teams of rescuers and canine units searching for survivors, experts say, because the prospects for survival greatly diminish after that.

 “More than 40 hours have passed.
 This is a race against time, and I feel that we are at a critical moment,” Prime Minister Fumio Kishida told reporters.
 “We have received reports many people are still waiting for rescue under collapsed buildings.”